wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.4 =
+- New: The default security key is now based on the AUTH_KEY of Wordpress and the current time.
+Please change the default key to your own to increase security.
+- New: Zoom of iframe content: This feature is supported for the following browsers: IE8-11, Firefox, Chrome, Safari, Opera.
+Older versions of IE are not supported.
+Please test all the browsers you want to support with your page because not all pages do look good in a zoomed mode!
+This feature is also part of the demo.
+So you can test your browsers there!
+(Pro)
+- New: iframe loading icon.
+You can now show a loding icon while the iframe is loaded.
+If you use the "hide until loaded feature" your users does see that something is happening.
+You can use your own image (loader.gif) with a size of 66x66 px by replacing the one in the img folder (Pro).
+- New: Accordeon menu (Pro).
+- New: Map parameter/value pairs to urls.
+You can specify parameter/value/url tripples which are used the following way.
+If the parent has ?parameter=value than the url of the setting is used as src for the iframe (Pro).
+- New: Reading of browser detection file is cached (Pro).
+- New: Improved padding and better handling in expert mode (Pro)
+- New: Input text fields have now dynamic sizes.
+So if you enlage the screen they should always fit.
+Textfields with numbers only are now much shorter as the numbers there never get longer.
+- Fix: Administration was not shown properly on MAC.
+- Fix: Expert mode description fixed (Pro)
+- Fix: Error message when saving a special setting was fixed

 = 5.3 =
 - New: Browser detection added.
 You can now specify browser specific iframes.
 This is important especially for the "Show only part of the iframe" where browser differences of a few pixels can matter.
 Also mobile, iphone, ipad can be detected.
 A modified version of php-browser-detection is used which uses browscap.org as data!
 Important: Read the documentation at "Browser detection" in the plugin how to use this!
 (Pro)
 - New: Change link targets on the parent that they open inside the iframe.
 Shortcode: change_parent_links_target (Pro)